Cube-OS/cubeOS/docs/mission-dev/deployment.rst

 from the launch vehicle.
 Since we are not focusing on a specific hardware configuration, we cannot cover the finer points of items 2-4.
-Item 1, however, is simply a persistent timer, and we will cover the recommended way to achieve this within the KubOS environment.
+Item 1, however, is simply a persistent timer, and we will cover the recommended way to achieve this within the CubeOS environment.

 Hold Time Tracking
 ------------------